jonlpersson/ed-latimore/site/_posts/2020-04-04-6-signs-of-mental-and-emotional-maturity.md

 This is why a big sign of maturity is the ability to resist the pressure exerted on you by your surroundings.

 Society will always try to mold you in its image.
-A mature mind has its own plans and refuses to give in—even if the situations seems to be a good deal.
-Your ability to walk through hell to get what you want instead of taking the path of least resistance is hallmark sign of maturity.
+A mature mind has its own plans and refuses to give in—even if the situation seems to be a good deal.
+Your ability to walk through hell to get what you want instead of taking the path of least resistance is a hallmark sign of maturity.

-### Emotional control
+## Emotional control

 A sign of maturity is the ability to suffer embarrassment without having an embarrassing reaction.